 Roma scholars, diplomats, public figures and intellectuals posed as models for Déri Miklós’s psychoanalytical photographic portraits.
 Moreover, each of them undertook to embody a well-known Roma stereotype, assisted by Kriszta Szakos stylist and Zita Kozári makeup artist.
 Thus, they took on the roles of the “Gypsy girl”, “the “ghetto dweller”, the “gangster”, the “Gypsy musician”, the “Gypsy Madonna”, the “King of the Gypsies”, the “fortune-teller”, the “voivode”, etc.

 Rodrigó Balogh, founder and art director of the Independent Theater Hungary

 Katalin Bársony, executive director of Romédia Foundation

-Mária Bogdán, media researcher, researcher at the Institute for Ethnic and National Minority Studies of the Hungarian Academy of Sciences
+Mária Bogdán, media researcher at the Institute for Ethnic and National Minority Studies of the Hungarian Academy of Sciences

 Ágnes Daróczi, researcher of ethnic minorities, civil rights activist

 Dr. Rita Izsák, special rapporteur on minority issues, United Nations

 Tímea Junghaus, art historian, researcher at the Institute for Art History of the Hungarian Academy of Sciences